-Using RWD enabled Baines & Ernst to optimise its site experience across different screen sizes without creating multiple websites.
+Using responsive web design enabled Baines & Ernst to optimise its site experience across different screen sizes without creating multiple websites.
 They noticed that visitors visited 11% more pages on their site per visit and mobile conversions grew by 51%."

     Conversions happen when a customer performs a desired action, such as buying products, calling the business, or signing-up for a newsletter.

-For details on how to implement responsive web design, see the developer content at Web Fundamentals.
-If you’d like to weigh the pros and cons of different implementations for mobile, tablet, and desktop websites, read Building Websites for the Multi-Screen Consumer.
+    For details on how to implement responsive web design, refer to Web Fundamentals.
+If you'd like to weigh the pros and cons of different implementations for mobile, tablet, and desktop websites, read Building Websites for the Multi-Screen Consumer.

     What are the top three mistakes beginners want to avoid?